shashank-soni/shashank-soni/README.md

 - 👋 Hi, I’m @shashank-soni
 - 👀 I’m interested in cosmology, astronomy and theoretical physics
-- 🌱 I’m currently learning the physics, math and other skills required for the above
+- 🌱 I’m currently learning the physics, math and other skills
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ...